Instant Pot Butternut Squash Soup is quick and easy with simple ingredients, creamy and cozy with warm spices pressure

-If you don’t have an electric pressure cooker, I have included a stovetop version below.
+If you can’t make butternut squash in Instant Pot because you don’t have don’t have an electric pressure cooker, I have included stovetop version below.
 If you are new to pressure cooking check out my Instant Pot guide.
 Many questions will be answered.

 - Cook: Add squash, onion, coconut milk, broth and spices to Instant Pot and cook on high pressure for 10 minutes.
 Broth does not have to cover veggies and you don’t want to add too much broth.
 We need butternut squash soup creamy.

 - Release pressure and puree: After about 20 minutes (with pressure build up and cooking time), release pressure using Quick Release.
 When you open the lid, squash will be fork tender and falling apart.
 The smell of curried soup will be unbelievably good but not overpowering.
 Cozy!
 Puree soup with an immersion blender and voila.

 - Cut recipe in half (3 quart Instant Pot): But keep same cooking time – 10 minutes.